In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 How do these endpoints differ from the intent-based monitoring?

 Signals are event-driven.
 You configure them once, and the API pushes notifications to your webhook whenever a matching event occurs (a new job posting, a spike in engagement, etc.).
 Enrichment endpoints are request-driven.
 You call them when you need data, and they respond immediately.
-Signals are for ongoing monitoring.
-Enrichment endpoints are for on-demand research.
 Many teams use both: signals to identify when to engage, enrichment endpoints to gather context for how to engage.

 Do these endpoints count against my rate limit?

 Yes.
 All three endpoints share the same global rate limit of 100 requests per minute per API key.
 Each POST request counts as one request, regardless of the limit parameter you set.
-If you are running batch operations across hundreds of profiles or companies, pace your requests accordingly and implement exponential backoff for 429 responses.
+If you’re running batch operations across hundreds of profiles or companies, pace your requests and implement exponential backoff for 429 responses.

 Can I filter company posts by topic or keyword?

 Not directly at the API level.
-The endpoint returns all recent posts, and filtering is done on your side.
-That said, the structured text content makes it straightforward to implement keyword matching or even basic NLP classification in your pipeline.
+The endpoint returns all recent posts, and filtering happens on your side.
+The structured text content makes it straightforward to implement keyword matching or basic NLP classification in your pipeline.
 If you only care about posts mentioning “AI” or “funding,” a simple string search on the content field works well for most use cases.

 What LinkedIn URL format should I use?